mokytis/goreader/README.md

 # goreader

-A go tool for playing with RSS feeds.
+Some go tools for playing with RSS feeds.

 ## goreader